Scybin/scyline/README.md

 To get started, I recommend forking my personal repository for chitin.
 Making modifications to the keyboard can be done within the config folder.

-My repository sets the central device as the right half of the keyboard, and the peripheral as the left half.
-Making changes to which half the trackball resides on, or excluding the trackball from the build requires many changes to the chitin repository and source module.
+My build sets the central device to the right half of the keyboard, and the peripheral to the left half.
+Making changes to which half the trackball resides on, or excluding the trackball from the build requires many changes to the code in the chitin repository and source module.

 The repository uses my chitin ZMK module [HERE](https://github.com/Scybin/zmk-keyboard-chitin), and my Pimoroni trackball driver module (derived from mwandzik's driver) [HERE](https://github.com/Scybin/zmk-driver-pim447).